Someone in the Coding Career Community asked:

 - Anti-dilution terms to defend against dilution from future fundraising (I'll explain below)

-- Board seats (which lets investors have a say in company strategy and hire/fire senior management including founders - routine for lead investors of each stage to have)
+- Board seats (which lets investors have a say in company strategy and hire/fire senior management including founders - routine for lead investors of each stage to have, but also where they turn from fans to your boss.)

 - and more I cant think of and don't know about (what other major terms should i add?)